Zomb1342/Pcileech-ISABridge-PC8/README.md

 # Pcileech-ISABridge-PC8

-FPGA as a PCI - ISA Bridge.
+FPGA mimicking a PCI - ISA Bridge.
 Has not been tested thrououghly and has been made for researching purposes only; I do know it is no beuno for VGK in its current state.

 Issues with firmware in its current state: